NickBell123/Digi-Market-Cap/README.md

 ## Description

 This site is intended to allow users to follow the top 200 Crypto's by market cap.
 In addition users can track their purchases of crypto by creating a position, updating, editing and deleting.
 The design, layout and typography are designed for pure intuitive funcionality for a clean and easy user expirience.
-However due to the complex nature of finance money and on-top crypto, I feel that the site could imporove UX.
+However due to the complex nature of finance, money and on-top crypto, I feel that the site could improve on UX.

 Please note for now the only currency available on the site is USD.